WalletScrutiny/WalletScrutinyCom/_android/co.id.dompet.btc.indonesia.md

-So while this app claims that indodax.com is their website, that website does not (anymore) link to this Play Store app but to [another](/android/id.co.bitcoin/).
-As both are provided by the same developer, this looks like a predecessor-successor-thing.
+So while this app claims that indodax.com is their website, that website does not (anymore) link to this Play Store app but to
+{% include walletLink.html wallet='android/id.co.bitcoin' %}.
+As both are provided by the same developer,
+this looks like a predecessor-successor-thing.

 As indodax.com is an exchange, we assume that like in many such cases the